DXHeroes/knowledge-base-content/practices/staged_rollout.md

 - development
 short_description: A staged rollout enables you to release the upcoming product version slowly in a gradual way.
 You can slowly increase the percentage of users who receive the update.
 tags:
   - staged rollout
-- update
+  - deploy
-- product version
+  - release
   - continuous delivery
 keywords:
   - staged rollout
   - product version
   - users
   - analyze
   - release
+  - deploy
   - update
 ---

 # Staged Rollout
 ## What Is a Staged Rollout
 A staged rollout is a way for updating your application while reaching only a certain percentage of users.
 It enables you to release a single product version very slowly - over a period of days.
 It is a much safer approach than a sudden big-bang release.